SoCTAssist Developer Guide

 NFR-U2: Efficiency

-• Common tasks should require fewer than 10 commands
+• Common tasks should require fewer than 3 commands.

 NFR-U3: Error Handling

-• System must provide confirmation prompts for destructive operations (delete student, bulk delete)
+• System must provide confirmation prompts for destructive operations.

 • No technical jargon in error messages - use plain language